 The warranty holder is responsible for the performance of the required maintenance as defined by the manufacturer's owner's manuals.
-The warranty holder is responsible for replacement of normally wearing parts such as batteries (grader and remote), scarifying teeth, scraper blades or shear bolts.
+The warranty holder is responsible for replacement of normally wearing parts such as batteries (grader and transmitter), scarifying teeth, mold boards or shear bolts.
 Accessories to the machine are not covered by this warranty.

 During the warranty period, the warranty holder is responsible for the machine transportation charges, if required.
 During the warranty period, warranty parts will be shipped by standard method at no charge to the warranty holder.
 Expedited shipping of warranty parts is the responsibility of the warranty holder.

 SOME STATES DO NOT ALLOW LIMITATIONS ON THE LENGTH OF IMPLIED WARRANTIES, SO THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.

 DR Power Equipment shall not be liable under any circumstances for any incidental or consequential damages or expenses of any kind, including, but not limited to, cost of equipment rentals, loss of profit, or cost of hiring services to perform tasks normally performed by your DR Power Grader.